An energy assessment can reduce your businesses' energy use, save money, improve productivity and provide opportunities to innovate.

 Type 3 audits (precision subsystem audits)

-Energy auditor training and accreditation varies from state to state.
+Energy auditor training and accreditation varies between state and territories.

 The Energy Efficiency Council has a list of service providers on its website.

 The Australian standards specify the kinds of skills, knowledge and experience assessors need to do their job well.
 These requirements vary by industry, but also by the type of audit and the equipment used by the business.
-Bearing that in mind, questions to ask when selecting an assessor might include:
+Questions to ask when selecting an assessor include:

 - Have you assessed other businesses in my sector?

-- How much do you know about my industry/my type of business/my specialist equipment?
+- How much do you know about my industry/business and specialist equipment?

 - Can you provide references from other business owners (ideally in my sector) you have audited for energy efficiency using the Australian Standard, or for government energy efficiency programs?